Lawson Community Day Program

 Get in Touch with Us to discuss your needs

 |Practical Learning Recreational Activities (Sailability, day trip including ferry trips into the city)

 Lawson Community Day Program is located at 281 Great Western Highway, Lawson.

 Christine has been working at the Café for one year and said that she loves working at the café and is very proud to showcase her hospitality skills.
 Christine stated her favourite times are when she is greeting patrons who attend the café and serving them yummy cakes and having a chat, “that makes me happy” she said.

 Mandy works as a volunteer at The Blue Mountains Women’s Health Centre weekly.
 Initially, NADO supported Mandy to do this, however, Mandy now independently volunteers.
 Mandy wanted to improve her computer skills and is being supported to attend TAFE.

 Clarisa and Lexi volunteer at the Springwood Community Lunch on Tuesdays, with Clarisa now volunteering at Springwood independently.

-Joshua commenced a 1:1 work experience program at the Leura Health Food Shop and he is now a paid casual.
+Joshua commenced a 1:1 work experience program at the Leura Health Food Shop.

 Suzanne Giordano is our Blue Mountains Coordinator covering both Lawson and Katoomba and is one of NADO’s longest employee’s celebrating 20 years.
 Working as a Coordinator in the Blue Mountains has givens Suzanne valuable insight into the issues individuals face as they strive for a better life.
 There are many reasons why Suzanne continues to work with people who have a disability, she loves the challenge of helping someone to be happy, gain confidence and make progress.
 To Suzanne, it is a privilege and an honour to work with our participants and help them reach their full potential.
 It’s a pursuit that is meaningful, fulfilling, highly enjoyable and lots of fun.